Updated May 25, 2023Sick African American man calling for medical help

 • Avoid contact with people who are high risk for severe illness

-1. Watch themselves for symptoms.
-If they start to feel sick they should stay away from others until they can get tested.
+• Watch for symptoms.
+If they start to feel sick, they should stay away from others until they can get tested.

-2. Consider taking a COVID test.
+• Consider taking a Covid-19 test.
 The best time to test is 5 days after they were around you.
-The test may not work if they get tested too soon.
+The test may not work if they take it too soon.

-Do the things you normally do to feel better: sleep, rest, drink plenty of fluids.
+Do the things you normally do to feel better: sleep, rest and drink plenty of fluids.

-Don’t delay: Treatment must be started within days of when you first develop symptoms to be effective.
+DON'T DELAY.
+Covid-19 treatment must be started within days of your first symptoms to be effective.
+Find Covid-19 medicines in Oregon»

-Some people have problems with their lungs, heart, or thinking after the initial illness is over.
-Talk to your doctor or clinic about how they will monitor you after the first part of your COVID-19 illness.
+Some people have problems with their lungs, heart or thinking after their initial illness.
+Talk to your doctor or clinic about how they will continue to monitor you.

 Emergency Warning Signs